jlvFlores/Awesome-books/README.md

 > Description of some of the project's key features.

-- JS functions that creates html elements based on an array.
+- JS functions that creates html elements based on classes.
 - Has working linters to encourage clean code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>